Christian II of Denmark

-Followed by the Reformation in Denmark-Norway and the Reformation in Sweden, the nationalization of the Catholic Church with the Lutheran clergy under royal governmental payroll as civil servants, that financed the regimes of the new much more independent sovereigns.

 Early life

 Christian was born at Nyborg Castle in 1481 as the son of John, King of Denmark and his wife, Christina of Saxony.
 Christian descended, through Valdemar I of Sweden, from the House of Eric, and from Catherine, daughter of Inge I of Sweden, as well as from Ingrid Ylva, granddaughter of Sverker I of Sweden.
 His rival Gustav I of Sweden descended only from Sverker II of Sweden and the House of Sverker.

 Christian took part in his father's conquest of Sweden in 1497 and in the Dano-Swedish War (1501–1512).
 He was appointed viceroy of Norway in 1506, and succeeded in maintaining control of the country.
 During his administration in Norway, he attempted to deprive the Norwegian nobility of its traditional influence exercised through the Rigsraadet privy council, leading to controversy with the latter.

 In 1513, he succeeded his father as king of Denmark and Norway.
-Christian's succession to the throne[of Norway and Denmark?] was confirmed at the Herredag assembly of notables from the three northern kingdoms, which met at Copenhagen in 1513.
+Christian's succession to the thrones of Norway and Denmark was confirmed at the Herredag assembly of notables from the three northern kingdoms, which met at Copenhagen in 1513.
 The Swedish delegates said, "We have the choice between peace at home and strife here, or peace here and civil war at home, and we prefer the former."
 A decision as to the Swedish succession was therefore postponed.
-Christian's coronation as king of Denmark and Norway took place in 1514.
+Christian's coronations as king of Denmark in Copenhagen and of Norway in Oslo took place in the summer of 1514.